 P.S. - I still write.
 I still struggle with blank pages at Starbucks– the only difference is that now I think of myself as a "baker who writes."

 On a deeper note, Cookie Good isn’t just about delicious cookies and pretty packaging.
-It’s about our family’s struggle to find our passion in life and our ability to survive; it’s about our desire to give back and make an impact on this crazy world – and having lived with breast cancer for the past 21 years, surviving is something our family knows a lot about.
+It’s about our family’s struggle to find our passion in life and our ability to survive; it’s about our desire to give back and make an impact on this crazy world – and having lived with breast cancer for the past 29 years, surviving is something our family knows a lot about.
 So in 2007, when presented with a sink or swim situation, we decided to dive in and combine Ross’ passion for baking and my quest to give back in the hope that Cookie Good might somehow make the world a better place – even if it’s just one cookie at a time.
-Besides supporting many schools and charities year-round, every October we donate proceeds from our cookies to the Breast Cancer Care & Research Fund, an organization that is very close to our hearts.
+Besides supporting many schools and charities year-round, every May (in honor of Mother's Day) and October (for Breast Cancer Awareness Month) we donate proceeds from our cookies to the Breast Cancer Care & Research Fund, an organization that is very close to our hearts.

 We hope you love our cookies, but even more importantly, we hope that Cookie Good will remind you that when life gives you a writer’s strike, you bake; and that feeling Cookie Good is about a lot more than just eating cookies.